andif888/workfromhome-with-inlets/README.md

 Point your preferred webbrowser to the DNS host name, which you have configured as `FQDN_HOST_NAME` in your .env file.
 Example: [https://yourcompany.westeurope.cloudapp.azure.com](https://yourcompany.westeurope.cloudapp.azure.com)
 The default username is `guacadmin` and password is `guacadmin`.

-(If you currently can not access your external `FQDN_HOST_NAME` from internally, you can verify it from internally using http://ubuntu-internal-ip:8081/guacamole
-Alternatively add a hosts file entry, which points your `FQDN_HOST_NAME` to the internal IP of your Ubuntu Server -> [Beginner-Guide-to-edit-your-hosts-file](https://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/))

 After entering credentials your prompted to scan the QR-Code, with a compatible TOTP App on your mobile phone.
 [**Google Authenticator**](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en) works good.